Miscellaneous Class

 As noted above, bloat can be an issue with this breed, and it can be fatal.
 To help remedy this, you should help your Yakutian Laika to completely relax both before and after meals.

-As always, we always suggest that you begin your search with animal shelters in an attempt to adopt a rescue dog.
-However, as this breed is not a very popular breed that many people know about, it is more likely that you will need to find responsible breeders through a national breed club.
+As always, we suggest that you begin your search with animal shelters in an attempt to adopt a rescue dog.
+However, as this dog is not a very popular breed that many people know about, it is more likely that you will need to find responsible breeders through a national breed club.

 Breeders’ costs will vary and depend upon many factors, including where you live.
 But, on average, you should expect Yakutian Laika puppies to cost between $1,200 and $1,400.